CaptainCrouton89/AlariaWiki/Yaif.md

 ## Overview
 Yaif is a arid, somewhat mountainous country known for its potent herbs, exotic beasts, and enigmatic ruins.
-It reluctantly joined the Tarkhon Empire to gain protection from aggressive neighbors.

 ## Government & Peoples
 - **Government Type**: Theocracy led by a council of Druid-Priests